verbb/buttonbox/docs/1-field-types.md

 ## Width

-Our idea for this is to allow users to select widths or columns on a layout – you'll most likely want to use the values as classes in your templates to line up with your CSS grid system.
+Our idea for this is to allow users to select widths or columns on a layout – you’ll most likely want to use the values as classes in your templates to line up with your CSS grid system.
 You are of course free to use this as you see fit and the generic nature of a row of empty boxes suggests that it could be used for a lot more – let us know what you come up with.

 ![width](http://s3-eu-west-1.amazonaws.com/supercoolplugins/Button-Box/width.jpg)